suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 ### to stop the docker after experiment
 docker-compose down

-### 2. Installation of Hyperledger Fabric platform
+### 2. Installation
-cd fabric
+But AnonCreds 1.0 basically works coordinating with Hyperledger Indy platform for generation of Indy System Pool for predefined verifiers for Aoncreds Issuers and verrifiers assisgning verifier roles -such as Trust Anchor (role ’101’) or Trustee(role ’0’) respectively from the Indy system pool using Nym Transactions as implemented in the coding (main21.py program (attached herewith ) for generation of DID, Wallet address and VC). of Hyperledger Fabric platform cd fabric

 ./ install.sh